Discover

 Tap Into the Growing Short-Term Let Market

-Before the Covid-19 pandemic, tourism in Greater Manchester contributed £9 billion annually to the local economy, with over 100 million day visitors and 10 million overnight stays.
+Before the pandemic, tourism in Greater Manchester brought in £9 billion annually, with over 100 million day visitors and 10 million overnight stays.
+Now, with the travel sector fully recovered, the city’s visitor numbers are thriving once again.

 A Connected City